Trust and Trade

 Neural Foundations

-To sustain exchange, new neural capacities strengthened.
+To sustain exchange, new neural capacities emerged.
 The prefrontal cortex supported planning and self-regulation.
 Temporal and parietal regions supported perspective-taking.
 Limbic systems integrated emotion with valuation and memory.
 Together, these systems enabled self-awareness, self-identity, empathy, and a theory of mind.

 We should remember that trust behaviors emerged well before true iconic language.
 For H erectus, learning happened by observation and patterns of repetition.
 Physical presence of a well-known individual could signal safety.
 Repeated and good exchanges built a trust & trade network.
 Bad exchanges signaled an enemy.